 More conceptually, CST goes considerably further.
 It describe how human intelligence, with its different aspects, is structured specifically to support our audacious creative capacities.
 And it goes on to describe how the more mature kind of perspective Cultural Maturity makes possible allows us in a new way to step back from the whole of this richly creative cognitive complexity.
 One result is a dynamic fullness of understanding not before been an option.
 This “Integrative Meta-perspective” makes it possible to think in ways that better honor that we are alive (and that we are the unique kind of life we are by virtue of conscious awareness).
 It also offers that we might think with the systemic nuance and sophistication today’s new questions increasingly demand.

 The ideas of Creative Systems Theory were introduced with Charles Johnston’s first book, The Creative Imperative: Human Growth and Planetary Evolution.
-Pattern and Reality: A brief Introduction to Creative Systems Theory provides an overview of key concepts.
-The Creative Systems website ( CSTHome.org ) provides an overview of Creative Systems Theory concepts and documents the continued evolution of the theory.
-The recently released book Quick and Dirty Answers to the Biggest of Questions: Creative Systems Theory Explains What It is All About (Really), uses CST’s ability to help us address big-picture questions as a provocative way to introduce the theory.
-The upcoming book Cultural Maturity: A Guidebook for the Future (with an Introduction to the Ideas of Creative Systems Theory) draws on CST notions that are particularly pertinent to culturally mature leadership.
+His most recent book, Creative Systems Theory: A Comprehensive Theory of Purpose, Change, and Interrelationship in Human Systems provides the most complete description of CST concepts.
+The Creative Systems website ( CSTHome.org ) provides an overview of Creative Systems Theory notions and documents the continued evolution of the theory.
+The book Quick and Dirty Answers to the Biggest of Questions: Creative Systems Theory Explains What It is All About (Really), uses CST’s ability to help us address big-picture questions as a provocative way to introduce the theory.
+Ans Cultural Maturity: A Guidebook for the Future (with an Introduction to the Ideas of Creative Systems Theory) draws on CST notions that are particularly pertinent to culturally mature leadership.
 The “theory” section of the blog library includes short descriptions of Creative Systems Theory notions that may add important detail and background to observations made in blog posts..

 The Creative Function